wonderw0man/wonderw0man/README.md

 - 🔭 I’m currently working on creating a data science portfolio.

-- 🌱 I’m currently learning Python, C, HTML, CSS, JS
+- 🌱 I’m currently learning Python, C, HTML, CSS, JS and many more.👻

 - 👯 I’m looking to collaborate on OpenSource projects.